My Pest Control Quick Tips

 In some cases, there may be signs of skin irritation including inflammation and redness, resulting from self-chewing or scratching.
 This is because ticks will latch onto its skin, causing these irritations.

 The signs will turn obvious when the ticks are more visible on the skin, as the size becomes larger due to bloating effect or dogs are seen to be suffering from severe skin itch and inflammation symptoms.
 The condition escalates into a higher severity, where the dogs experience symptoms such as mild to high fever, loss of appetite, pain and lethargy, or spread of diseases such as Lyme Disease, tick paralysis and encephalitis, or gastrointestinal illnesses, impaired immune function or anemia.

 In fact, there are more than 1 type of flea besides dog fleas, such as cat fleas and human fleas.
 These parasites vary in their habits, life cycle and appearance.

-You may request for a home inspection to identify potential signs or infestation risks by dropping a quick online form today for a non-obligation home check service.
+You may request for a home inspection to identify potential signs or infestation risks by dropping a quick call at (65) 6347-8138 today for a non-obligation home check service.